tact-lang/pitaya/docs/SPECIFICATION.md

 - **Interrupted instances** (including those inferred after a crash):
   - If container exists AND plugin supports resume: Resume from saved session
-  - If container exists BUT plugin doesn't support resume: Record diagnostic `resume_diagnostic=cannot_resume` in state metadata
+- If container exists BUT plugin does not support resume: Record diagnostic `resume_diagnostic=cannot_resume` in state metadata
   - If container missing BUT workspace exists: Record diagnostic `resume_diagnostic=container_missing` in state metadata
   - If both container and workspace missing: Record diagnostic `resume_diagnostic=artifacts_missing` in state metadata

 - **Queued instances**: Start normally

-Override rule (normative): On resume, orchestration MUST override any `resume_session_id` present in a task input with the most recent persisted `session_id` from `state.json` before calling the runner.
-This prevents races with later session updates.
+Override rule: On resume, orchestration MUST override any `resume_session_id` present in a task input with the most recent persisted `session_id` from `state.json` before calling the runner.
+This prevents races with subsequent session updates.

-Execution scope (v1): Resume re-enters strategy code so downstream phases (e.g., scoring/review) can be scheduled as each generation completes.
+Execution scope: Resume re-enters strategy code so downstream phases (e.g., scoring/review) can be scheduled as each generation completes.
 Durable task keys and fingerprint checks ensure idempotency: re-entry MUST NOT duplicate already-registered work.
 Only tasks that were previously registered (QUEUED/RUNNING/INTERRUPTED) or deterministically rescheduled by strategy re-entry will execute; no speculative replay of arbitrary past code occurs.

 Diagnostic note: The isolated workspace is a first-class resume artifact.
 On resume, the runner reuses the prior workspace when present and valid, preserving uncommitted changes.
 If the workspace is missing or invalid, resume proceeds with a fresh clone (files from the prior attempt will not be present in that case).
-Status diagnostics MAY still reference workspace presence for post‑mortem analysis.
+Status diagnostics reference workspace presence for post‑mortem analysis.

 **Immediate Finalization on Resume**

-- If after restoration and verification there are no runnable tasks (all are terminal or cannot be resumed), the orchestrator SHOULD immediately finalize the run and exit.
+- If after restoration and verification there are no runnable tasks (all are terminal or not resumable), the orchestrator immediately finalizes the run and exits.
 Completion is inferred when all top‑level strategies emit `strategy.completed`.

 Notes on Sessions: